Learning nonlinear hybrid automata from input--output time-series data: Experiments

 \subsection{Benchmark Description}

 We briefly describe the benchmarks used in our experiments.

 This is a benchmark modeling a bouncing ball taken from the demo example of Simulink~\cite{MathWorksBouncingBall}. \cref{figure:bouncing_ball_example} shows the HA.\@ The acceleration due to the gravity $g$ is taken as input.
 The range of $g$ is $[-9.9, -9.5]$.
 We modify the original Simulink model to parameterize the initial values of $x$ and $v$.
+We also set the model to operate on a fixed-step solver.
 We let $x \in [10.2, 10.5]$ and $v=15$.
 The reset factor $c$ in \cref{figure:bouncing_ball_example} is $c = -0.8$.
 We execute the model for a time horizon of 13 units with a sampling time of 0.001, i.e., each trajectory consists of 13,000 points.
 We use $\thresholdDiffForwardBackwardBDF = 0.1$, $\thresholdDistance=9.0$, and $\thresholdDiagonality=0.8$.

 This benchmark models a two tanks system~\cite{hiskens2001stability}. \cref{fig:twotanks} shows the HA.\@ The system consists of two tanks with liquid levels $x_1$ and $x_2$.
 The first tank has in/out flow controlled by a valve $v_1$, whereas, the second tank has outflow controlled by the other valve $v_2$.
 Both tanks have external in/out flow controlled by the input signal $u$.
 There is also a flow from the first tank to the second tank.
 In summary, the system has four locations for on and off of $v_1$ and $v_2$.
 The range of the input is $u \in [-0.1, 0.1]$, the initial liquid level of the two tanks are $x_1 =1.2$ and $x_2 = 1$, and the initial location is \textit{off\_off}.
 We execute the model for a time horizon of 9.3 units with a sampling time of 0.001, i.e., each trajectory consists of 9,300 points.
 We use $\thresholdDiffForwardBackwardBDF = 0.01$, $\thresholdDistance = 1.5$ and $\thresholdDiagonality = 0.7$.